er1/s228/README.md

 - An explanation of why a clock signal is needed in a computer
 - The relation between the clock signal and instrution phase signals and why we need instruction phases
+  - The clock signal is the signal that alternates between zero and one
+  - The phase signals are the four signals that we brought out to the LEDs
-- How we derived the phase signals (hint: shift register and feedback)
+- How we derived the phase signals
+  - hint: shift register and feedback
 - An explanation of the general achitecture of the computer
 - Describe the functions of an ALU and compare it to what we have built in the lab
 - Describe how one would perform the register transfer language operation A -> B